-Manifolds with corners can also be viewed as diffeological spaces.
-The D-topology on the positive orthant $\RR_{\geq 0}^n$ coincides with the subset topology induced by $\R^n$; this follows from the fact that the plot $(x_1,\ldots,x_n)\mapsto (x_1^2,\ldots,x_n^2)$ restricts to a homeomorphism from the positive orthant to itself with respect to the subset topology.
-By Remark~\ref{r:subsets} and Example~\ref{x:orthant}, the subset diffeology and the subset differential structure on the positive orthant $\RR_{\geq 0}^n$ determine each other.
+Manifolds-with-corners can also be viewed as diffeological spaces.
+The D-topology on the positive orthant $\RR_{\geq 0}^n$ coincides with the subspace topology induced from $\R^n$; this follows from the fact that the plot $(x_1,\ldots,x_n)\mapsto (x_1^2,\ldots,x_n^2)$ restricts to a homeomorphism from the positive orthant to itself with respect to the subspace topology.
+By Proposition~\ref{p:subsets} and Example~\ref{x:orthant}, the subset diffeology and the subspace differential structure on the positive orthant $\RR_{\geq 0}^n$ induce each other.
 It follows that a map between relatively open subsets of the positive orthant is a diffeological diffeomorphism if and only if it is a functional diffeomorphism, which is equivalent to being a diffeomorphism in the classical sense.
-It further follows that a manifold with corners can be equivalently defined as a diffeological space that is locally diffeomorphic to open subsets of $\RR_{\geq 0}^n$. \eoe \end{example}
+It further follows that a manifold-with-corners can be equivalently defined as a diffeological space that is locally diffeomorphic to open subsets of $\RR_{\geq 0}^n$. \eoe \end{example}

-\begin{example}[Orbifolds] \labell{x:orbifolds} (Effective) orbifolds can be defined as diffeological spaces that are locally diffeomorphic to quotients of the form $\RR^n/\Gamma$, where $\Gamma$ is a finite subgroup of $O(n)$ (see \cite{IZKZ}).
-As a differential space, an orbifold is reflexive.
-However, the diffeology on an orbifold is generally not reflexive, as illustrated in the following example, which is due to Moshe Zadka.